Downloading a Form to Your Computer

 Area Agency on Aging (AAA) Name, if applicable — From the drop-down menu, select the AAA.

 Using the drop-down menu, select the number of hot, frozen and/or chilled meals delivered to individuals each week. — Select 0-7 to indicate the number of hot, frozen and/or chilled meals an individual will receive each week.

-Record the estimated number of individuals who will receive alternate meals under this waiver each week — Enter the estimated number of individuals who will receive alternate meals on a modified delivery schedule.
+Estimated number of individuals who will receive alternate meals under this waiver each week — Enter the estimated number of individuals who will receive alternate meals on a modified delivery schedule.